Iglesia ni Cristo: Beliefs and core values

-The Central Temple in Quezon City was completed in 1984, and is the only INC building to date that is called a temple (that is, Templo Central).
-According to Architect Carlos A. Santos-Viola, in designing INC edifices, he had to create a style that "cannot be mistaken for any other sect except Iglesia."
-He also related how Manalo considered the Gothic architecture as the "most religious type of architecture" for its verticality, which was interpreted as "pointing towards heaven."
+The INC Central Temple (Templo Central) in Quezon City was completed in 1984 and is the only INC building to date that is called a temple.
+According to architect Carlos A. Santos-Viola, in designing INC edifices, he had to create a style that could not "be mistaken for any other sect except Iglesia [ni Cristo]."
+He also related how Felix Manalo considered Gothic architecture to be the "most religious type of architecture" for its verticality, which was interpreted as "pointing towards Heaven."

-Iglesia ni Cristo believes that it is the true church established by Jesus Christ in the first century, and that its registration in the Philippines after nearly 2,000 years is the fulfillment of biblical prophecies that Christ's church would re-emerge in the Far East (Malayong Silangan) through Felix Manalo.
-Because of a number of similarities, INC's doctrines have been described as restorationist in outlook and theme.
+Iglesia ni Cristo believes that it is the one true church established by Jesus of Nazareth in the first century CE.
+It posits that its registration in the Philippines—approximately two millennia after his death—is the fulfillment of a prophecy that Jesus's church would re-emerge in the Far East (Malayong Silangan) via Felix Manalo.
+Because of the similarities it shares with the Christian movement known as Restorationism, INC's doctrines have been described as Restorationist.

-The Iglesia Ni Cristo (INC) Lokal ng Tayuman is the second oldest congregation of the church, established after the congregation at Punta in Santa Ana, Manila.
+The Iglesia Ni Cristo (INC) Lokal ng Tayuman (lit.
+'Locality of Tayuman') is the second-oldest congregation of the church, established after the congregation at Punta in Santa Ana, Manila.
 The chapel is located along Apitong Street in Santa Cruz, Manila.
-Manila City Resolution No. 431, series of 2015 urged the National Historical Commission of the Philippines to recognize the locale as a historic site.
+Manila City Council Resolution No. 431, series of 2015, urged the National Historical Commission of the Philippines to recognize the locale as a historic site.

 Bible

-The Iglesia ni Cristo believes that the Bible is the only sacred text inspired by God, and thus it is the sole basis of all their beliefs and practices, although notably the INC uses the Protestant Bible with 66 canonical books.
-As a point of comparison, the Catholic Bible has 73 books, while the Orthodox Tewahedo biblical canon has 81 books.
-There is no official church explanation why the INC is using a Bible which canon was developed and preserved during the time the church was apostasized, or the period between the Apostles and the reestablishment of the church by Felix Manalo.
-Only ministers have the authority (may karapatan) to interpret and teach Scripture.
-However, it must be noted that Felix Manalo himself was stricter on who can preach and teach the truth.
-According to him, only the Executive Minister of the Iglesia ni Cristo can truthfully teach the Bible.
+The Iglesia ni Cristo believes that the Christian Bible is the only sacred text inspired by God.
+Therefore, it is the sole basis of all the group's beliefs and practices.
+The INC uses the Protestant Bible, which includes 66 canonized texts.
+Members are discouraged from independent Bible reading, for only INC ministers have the authority (may karapatan) to interpret and teach scripture.
+However, Manalo was even stricter regarding who could preach and teach in the movement.
+According to him, only the Executive Minister of the Iglesia ni Cristo can truthfully teach on the Bible.